riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-02-18-AI-Is-Not-Disruptive.markdown

 ![You still need software engineers even if the AI is generating most of the code.](/images/claude-hiring.jpeg)

 Spotify's co-CEO is excited about AI generating code because it stands to reduce his costs.
-He can either have the same amount of developers produce more code, or get rid of some of the developers while maintaining the same level of code output.
+Of course he is: he can either have the same amount of developers produce more code, or get rid of some of the developers while maintaining the same level of code output.
 Either way, Spotify's cost per feature goes down.[^1] That in turn gives Spotify the option to continue to charge users the same amount, increasing margins, or to return some portion of the savings to users in the form of lower costs if there is a need to defend against competitors — while still preserving their margins.

 None of these mechanisms apply to this vibe-coded ersatz Spotify.
 Sure, they have a GUI; well done.
 That does not even begin to answer the questions any would-be competitor to Spotify would have to answer: